Ascent Solar: Technology

 Ascent Solar's thin-film solar modules are manufactured from CIGS cells using copper indium gallium (di)selenide semiconductor (CIGS), which has shown a 10.5% NREL efficiency in real-world conditions.
 What makes this proprietary technology unique, however, is its relative size, weight and flexibility: Ascent's CIGS panels currently allow for 85 watts/meter, and 48 watts/kg, thereby giving them the greatest power density and weight ratio among available flexible photovoltaic products by a significant margin.
-This allows for the efficient use of solar power in a range of new contexts, in which size or weight restrictions have previously rendered solar power impracticable: e.g., cell phones, airplanes, unmanned vehicles, consumer electronics, railways, space programs, and off-grid applications.
+This allows for the efficient use of solar power in a range of new contexts, in which size or weight restrictions have previously rendered solar power impracticable, such as cell phones, airplanes, unmanned vehicles, consumer electronics, railways, space programs, and off-grid applications.
 This developing technology was selected as one of the "100 Most Innovative Technologies for 2010" by R&D Magazine, and as one of the "50 Best Inventions of 2011" by Time magazine.